Our Relationship With The Medical Community

 Those precautions include closing all Ronald McDonald Family Rooms and pausing all volunteer activity within both Ronald McDonald Houses, including our Share-A-Meal Program.

-Additionally, we will suspend accepting new families into the Ronald McDonald House program beginning Saturday, March 21st, and continuing for at least 21 days.
-The 21-day suspension will be re-assessed periodically and further advisement will follow.
+Additionally, we will suspend accepting new families into the Ronald McDonald House program beginning Saturday, March 21st, and continuing for the foreseeable future.
 Families currently staying at our Denver and Aurora Houses may remain as guests.

 We rely on strong partnerships with the medical community to enable family-centered care.